AI? A response.

 Notch—Markus Persson—created Minecraft, a world built on construction, revision, and experimentation; Microsoft later bought Mojang for $2.5 billion in 2014.
 Whether the medium is games, film, or AI, the principle is the same: new tools reshape reality, and they reshape what “being literate” means.
 In an AI era, literacy must include the ability to verify, to notice manipulation, and to distinguish confident text from true text—because children will be surrounded by confident text.

 Sidney Poitier and Harry Belafonte, both dyslexic, offer a different kind of model: courage paired with responsibility.
-Their excellence wasn’t limited to art; it extended into risk.
+Their excellence wasn’t limited to art; it extended into civil rights.
 SNCC’s Digital Gateway describes how Belafonte raised $70,000 in two days during Freedom Summer and, with Poitier, personally carried the cash to Greenwood, Mississippi—where they were ambushed by the Klan and escorted to safety by activists.
 This is the kind of history many children never meet—not because it’s unimportant, but because it’s inconvenient.
 Kids can handle moral choice.
 What they often can’t handle is being quietly excluded from rich history because the reading level wasn’t built for them.

 Muhammad Ali, dyslexic, shows why literacy remains essential even if AI can draft sentences.
 He won an Olympic gold medal at 18 and became heavyweight champion, then paid a steep price for refusing the Vietnam War—losing his title and being barred from boxing for years.
 Courage requires language: language to name what you believe, language to argue with pressure, language to refuse manipulation.
 When a child reads a story of courage at their level, they inherit a moral vocabulary alongside a growing decoding system.

-And now the ending, gathered tightly.
 Frank Whittle’s jet engine didn’t make propellers “stupid”; it made travel more possible.
 No one wants to take a prop plane to Manila from San Francisco when a jet can do the trip—because the point is not nostalgia for the old tool.
 The point is reaching the destination better.
 We accepted Whittle’s innovation because it expanded human capability.
 We accepted structural innovators like Charles Schwab because systems can be redesigned to widen access.
 We accepted builders like Jobs because tools can become more humane and usable.
 We accepted creators like Lucas, Spielberg, Rodin, Woodson, Adams, and Ballard because imagination plus craft can change what a generation sees as possible.
 And we keep learning from people like Joshua Wong, Jamie Oliver, Poitier, Belafonte, and Ali because courage and responsibility are also forms of literacy.